samardzicnenad/S-99/README.md

 Here's the list of the problems:
 - P01: Find the last element of a list.
 - P02: Find the last but one element of a list.
+- P03: Find the Kth element of a list.